Mah-mu-dul/To-do-client-scic-job-task/README.md

 ## by Mahmudul Hasan

 ## fetures of the site
-- you have to create an account to enjoy this feature.
+- you have to create an account to enjoy these features.
 - you can write your to do lists here.
 - after complite a task you can chack the task.
 - you can shidule a task or event according to date and time.